 The auditors are accountable to the owner at the general meeting and submit audit reports concerning Swedfund's integrated reports and the board of directors' management.
-The auditors submit a summary report on the audit to the board of directors and the audit committee partly in connection with the general audit of the interim report for January to September and partly in connection with the audit of the annual accounts.
+The auditors submit a summary report on the audit to the board of directors and the audit committee partly in connection with the performance audit and the general review of the interim report for January to September and partly in connection with the audit of the annual financial statements.